apm1467/aria2-offline/README.md

 ### How does finish-detection works

-When aria2 donwloads a file, it will create a temp file with the name `origional_file_name.aria2`.
+When aria2 donwloads a file, it will create a temp file with the name `original_file_name.aria2`.
 When download is finished, this temp file will disappear.
 Aria2-Offline uses this fact to detect whether the download is finished.

+Sometimes the temp file is created several seconds later after the download is started.
+To handle this case, a file will only be detected as finished if it is older than 10 seconds.

 ### Why can I change file name when download is not finished